 When warming up a new email domain, be sure to configure its MX record (mail exchange record) – this is the information that lets ISPs and mailboxes know where the messages are coming from.
+Proper configuration ensures that your receiving email system recognizes and accepts the incoming mails.
 Without a properly set up MX record, your outbound emails are likely to be flagged as spam and won’t make it anywhere near the inbox.

 Once everything is configured, you should also set up Sender Policy Framework (SPF) and Domain Keys Identified Mail (DKIM) authentication.
 These are both methods of verifying that an email was sent from an authorized source.
 And lastly, create a DMARC record – this is an extra layer of security that stops malicious senders from impersonating your domain.